Transformers: Dark of the Moon: Casting

 Megan Fox was originally attached to the film, and Patrick Dempsey's role as Dylan Gould was to be the employer of Fox's character, Mikaela Banes.
 According to various published sources, Fox's absence from the film was due to executive producer Steven Spielberg ultimately choosing not to renew her role in light of her comparing Bay and his work ethic to Adolf Hitler, although representatives for the actress said that it was her decision to leave the film franchise.
 Bay later claimed that executive producer Steven Spielberg told him to fire Fox, a claim that Spielberg denied.
 "I wasn't hurt", Bay stated, "because I know that's just Megan.
 Megan loves to get a response.
 And she does it in kind of the wrong way.
 I'm sorry, Megan.
 I'm sorry I made you work twelve hours.
 I'm sorry that I'm making you show up on time.
 Movies are not always warm and fuzzy."

 With Fox not reprising her role, Rosie Huntington-Whiteley was chosen to play Sam's new girlfriend.
 Ramón Rodríguez was initially planned to be in the film, in a role bigger than the one he had in Revenge of the Fallen, but he was dropped during early production.
-A few well-known actors such as John Malkovich and Frances McDormand also gained selected roles for the film.
+A few well-known actors such as John Malkovich and Frances McDormand were also selected for roles in the film.
 Malkovich explains: "I play a guy called Bruce Brazos, who's just a loudmouth, kind of business man who's Shia's character's boss.
 Who's just a jerk, and a kind of a loud one.
 But a fun character.
 Nice.
 It was fun.
 Very, very enjoyable, just with Shia, Rosie a little bit, and with John Turturro.
 So, for me, it was a blast."
 Another well-known actor, Ken Jeong, was cast as an eccentric co-worker and stalker.
 Jeong described the film, "Yeah, it's a small role in Transformers, but yeah.
 I had an out-of-body experience working on that one because I just couldn't believe I was there.
 Still, that was not a thing where oh, I'm going to be a part of a blockbuster franchise like Transformers 3 or even now Hangover 2 for that matter.
 So I can't believe I'm a part of these franchises in any way.
 It was amazing.
 Michael Bay is brilliant and it'll blow your mind."

 For the role of Decepticon scientist Shockwave, veteran Transformers voice actor Corey Burton was originally approached to voice the character after previously doing so in the original television series and Transformers: Animated.
 Burton declined the offer, citing his work schedule and disinterest in being involved in a blockbuster franchise.
 David Warner (Burton's influence on his Shockwave voice) was briefly considered, but the role was ultimately given to Frank Welker, adding to his already long list of Transformers characters.